 Wait, Should I Eat This If I’m Going to Bottom Later?

-While it often seems like Mother Nature thought of everything, she forgot to give the bottoms of the world something they’d really love: a self-cleaning functionality.
-Unless you systematically douche or don’t eat anything for 24 hours before sex (neither of which are recommended, by the way), there’s always that sneaking fear of an “accident” once things get hot and heavy and bottoming is in the cards.
+While it often seems like Mother Nature thought of everything, she forgot to give bottoms of the world something they’d really love: self-cleaning functionality.
+Sure, you could douche like crazy, or you could refuse to eat anything for 24 hours before having sex, but neither of those options are good ideas.
+And still, there’s always that sneaking fear of an “accident” once things get hot and heavy if bottoming is in the cards.
 But is there a special “bottom diet” that could offer guidance?

-While there’s no definitive answer to “What can I eat before bottoming?” there are foods that can at the very least supply a modicum of comfort, meaning you won’t play Russian Roulette the next time your lover has an unexpected desire to give it to you.
+While there’s obviously no definitive answer to “What can I eat before bottoming?” — every human body is, of course, different — there are foods that can at the very least supply a modicum of comfort, meaning you aren’t exactly playing Russian Roulette the next time your lover has a throbbing desire to give it to you.

 Beware: There’s some serious poop talk ahead.